top of page

 UK Postage: Regular postage costs €6.00, while registered with tracking postage costs £12.00.

 Worldwide: Regular postage costs $7.00, while registered postage with tracking costs $12.00.

 Q: In which countries have your certified translations been accepted?

 A: Thus far our certified English and Japanese translations have been accepted throughout the UK and Ireland, Europe, Japan, the United States and Canada.

 Q: I have been told that I will need a “certified” translation.
 Do you provide certified translations?

-A: Yes, we do provide certified translations.
+A: Yes, we provide certified translations.
 When a document is being used for immigration, admission to schools, colleges or universities, or for other legal or official purposes, a certified translation is often required.
 We at Japanology Kerry Consulting certify our documents by placing our company stamp on each page of the English or Japanese translation we perform.
 Our translations are accompanied by a signed and dated Affidavit of Accurate Translation clearly displaying our company seal and number, as is required for certified translations under law by the Statutory Declarations Act, 1938.
-This ensures that the document translated will be accepted as a valid English or Japanese translation for all legal and official purposes in Ireland, the UK and worldwide.
+This ensures that the document translated will be accepted as a valid English or Japanese translation for all legal and official purposes in the UK, Ireland, Japan and worldwide.

 Q: I have a document that I translated myself and I would like to pay you to certify it for me.
 Can you do this?

 A: Unfortunately, we cannot.
 All of our certified translations come with an Affidavit of Accurate Translation, which is a sworn legal document attesting that we performed the translation ourselves.
 As such, it would be an offence for us to certify your translation.